 I've visited Earth Haven, Acorn, and Burning Man, and I like reading about tribal cultures and anthropology to better understand how to structure human communities.
 Some of the biggest issues seem to revolve around conflict resolution, business planning/financial management, and proper boundary setting.
 I've also read about cult characteristics, which shed light on some toxic groups I've dealt with.
 I also like reading Paul's stuff here, and some of the other forum members who have lived in community for a long time.

-Learning by doing: silvopasture, raised beds, cover crops.
+Learning by doing: forest conversion, raised beds, pollarding.

 Hello Josh Garbo,